Social | Talent creativity

 In-office daycare center

 Bridgestone has established various childcare support systems, disseminating information about these and nursing care support in the Parenting and Nursing Care Guidebook etc within the Company.
-Furthermore, the Company provides several opportunities for employees and workplaces such as regular guidance to employees who plan to take childcare leave, seminars for managers to support subordinates’ childcare leave and return to work in their workplace, etc. These initiatives are aimed to support our employees, regardless of gender, to continue working in a manner suited to their individual circumstances in alignment with their diverse life stage.
+Furthermore, the Company provides several opportunities for employees and workplaces such as regular guidance to employees who plan to take childcare leave, seminars for managers to support subordinates’ childcare leave and return to work in their workplace, etc. These initiatives are aimed at supporting our employees, regardless of gender, to continue working in a manner suited to their individual circumstances in alignment with their diverse life stage.

 Additional initiatives are described as follows;